Is A Celebration

 a sense of belonging.
 If it is done right, the experience will be positive and

-will create a warm, happy, lasting bond with Judaism.
+will build a warm, happy, lasting bond with Judaism.

 Bar mitzvah is timed to coincide with the first stretch of adolescence.
 As a